jkmackie/car_price_prediction/docs/README.md

 * Added numeric poly features and category pair features
 * Brainstorming effecive ways to remove outliers.
 Some promising techniques are here:  [5 Detection Techniques](https://towardsdatascience.com/5-ways-to-detect-outliers-that-every-data-scientist-should-know-python-code-70a54335a623)
 * **Trim cleanup is required.
 Target mitigating 100% of trim errors.**
 * **Certain prices are actually down payments.
-Usually $1,000 or less and may have the word down somewhere in the listing. **
+Usually $1,000 or less and "down" may be in the listing.**